 At a special ceremony Wednesday (Sept.
-27) during Convocation, Jesuit High School recognized the eight students chosen for the school's most prestigious scholarship, the Saint Ignatius Scholar Program.
+27) during Convocation, Jesuit High School recognized the eight students chosen for the school's most prestigious scholarship, the Ignatius Scholar Program.

 Two students in each grade level are selected to receive the award, which is worth half the cost of tuition through high school.
 The program was founded in 2014, making this the first school year in which each class is represented.

 Students initially qualify to receive the award in 8th grade if they are accepted into Jesuit and scored in the top 2% nationwide on the High School Placement Test.
-From that pool of Saint Ignatius Scholar finalists, candidates must submit an essay and letter of recommendation, and are evaluated on the basis of character, faith, service, and need.
+From that pool of Ignatius Scholar finalists, candidates must submit an essay and letter of recommendation, and are evaluated on the basis of character, faith, service, and need.
 All finalists receive a financial award, and the two selected scholars in each class receive a 50% scholarship toward tuition for all four years.

 · Seniors Hyoung Kim and Matthew Tamashiro

 Jesuit president Fr.
 Richard C. Hermes, S.J. honored the scholars, and Kim spoke about the impact the scholarship, and attending Jesuit, has made on his life.
 Tamashiro then introduced the junior, sophomore, and freshman Ignatius Scholars, who came up on stage with him and Kim to be recognized.

 After Convocation, the scholars and their families attended a special breakfast event in Faber Hall.
 There, principal Barry Neuburger commended them, and Kim and Tamashiro were presented with plaques depicting Saint Ignatius, in recognition of their achievement as the school's first Ignatius Scholars.